alirzx/alirzx/README.md

 </p>
    -->

-> “All reality is encoded in representations.”
+> “All reality is encoded in representations..”

 ---